Data science and analytics

 We actively seek to collaborate with internal and external parties who are interested in applying their unique areas of expertise to solving the most pressing questions in healthcare.
 This has led to internal collaborations with the EPSRC Centre for Mathematics of Precision Healthcare, the Centre for Health Economics & Policy Innovation (CHEPI) and the Department of Primary Care and Public Health (PCPH), among others.
 Our 20+ external users are from a range of organisations, including universities, NHS trusts, charities and independent research groups.

 The BDAU SE is an ISO-27001 certified environment.
-We are also compliant with NSH IG and DSP toolkits.
+We are also compliant with NSH DSP toolkit.
 Compliance with data protection is our highest priority.
 Each user’s access is strictly restricted to the data they are allowed to view based on their project needs and permissions.
 All users accessing data on the BDAU SE are trained on GDPR and ISA, including Data Protection Act (DPA) training.
 We keep a record of training and ensure that it is refreshed on an annual basis.
 Access is revoked for users who do not pass annual training.

 The BDAU SE offers users a variety of software to conduct their analyses.
 These include Stata, MATLAB, SPSS, R, Python, KNIME, SAS and command line tools.
 The inclusion of these platforms allows for advanced data analysis to be conducted securely within the BDAU SE.